lupomikti/agm-modtoggle-ini/README.md

 > [!IMPORTANT]
 > Depends on files from XXMI Core for printing notifications at the moment.
 Editing to support users of model importers independent of XXMI may come at a later time.
 ### Master INI System
 With a Character Master INI, you gain the ability to swap between active mods without having to disable folders to ensure that only one mod for a character is active at a time.
-This also eliminates the need for out simple external mod-managers; however I should note there are a number of these tools that provide valuable additional functionality which you may consider still worth using in other capacities.
+This also eliminates the need for using simple external mod-managers; however I should note there are a number of these tools that provide valuable additional functionality which you may consider still worth using in other capacities.

-The Master INI would need to implement something like this with the following assumptions:
+The Master INI would need to implement something like the example implementation below with the following assumptions:
 * there are 6 mods for the character and we use -1 for "no mod"
 * the sfw mods are everything except the 2nd and 5th (swapvar values 1 and 4)
 * the 5th mod is a toggle mod with sfw variant(s)